Pwn2Ninj4/Nex-DBG/README.md

 # Nex-DBG

-Nex-DBG is a simple debugger for ARM architecture (ELF format only)
+Nex-DBG is a simple debugger for ARM architecture (ELF format only).

 > Access and specifically print the ELF section and program headers